Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Final Considerations

 \item To apply the methods of the new theory to epileptic brain networks obtained through iPDC to quantitatively investigate their higher-order topologies and search for new biomarkers based on their directed higher-order connectivities, thus pointing out potential applications of the theory in network neuroscience.

 \end{enumerate}

-To accomplish these objectives, we divided the thesis into two parts, Part \ref{partI}, to carry out objective 1, and Part \ref{partII}, to carry out objective 2, whose developments are summarized in the following paragraphs.
+To accomplish these objectives, we divided the thesis into two parts: Part \ref{partI}, which addresses objective 1, and Part \ref{partII}, which addresses objective 2.
+The developments in these parts are summarized in the following paragraphs.

 In Part \ref{partI}, having considered the multidisciplinary nature of this thesis and to make it self-contained, we first presented, in Chapter \ref{chap:chap2}, all the fundamental and necessary concepts of graph theory, starting with a discussion of binary and equivalence relations, followed by the introduction of concepts associated with graphs and digraphs, passing through algebraic and spectral graph theory, graph measures, graph similarities, and at last a brief discussion on random graphs.
-Subsequently, in Chapter \ref{chap:chap4}, we presented the basic theory of simplicial complexes and directed clique complexes associated with digraphs, including the case of weighted digraphs, passing through simplicial homology, persistent homology, and combinatorial Laplacians associated with these complexes, followed by the presentation of paths complexes and their homologies, and, at last, we introduced a novel theory associated with directed higher-order connectivity between directed cliques, which provided the conception of new concepts such as directed higher-order adjacencies (upper and lower adjacencies) and maximal $q$-digraphs, and new concepts for directed Q-Analysis.
-Finally, in Chapter \ref{chap:chap5}, we introduced new characterization measures for maximal $q$-digraphs, adapted from graph measures, such as distance-based measures, segregation measures, centrality measures, entropy measures, and spectrum-related measures, and similarity comparison methods for directed clique complexes and path complexes, based on graph similarity comparison methods, such as structure distances and graph kernels, and, at last, we presented some examples with random digraph models.
+Subsequently, in Chapter \ref{chap:chap4}, we presented the basic theory of simplicial complexes and directed clique complexes associated with digraphs, including the case of weighted digraphs, passing through simplicial homology, persistent homology, and combinatorial Laplacians associated with these complexes, followed by the presentation of paths complexes and their homologies, and, at last, we introduced a novel theory associated with directed higher-order connectivity between directed cliques, which provided the conception of new concepts such as directed higher-order adjacencies (upper and lower adjacencies) and maximal/lower $q$-digraphs, and new concepts for directed Q-Analysis.
+Finally, in Chapter \ref{chap:chap5}, we introduced new characterization measures for maximal/lower $q$-digraphs, adapted from graph measures, such as distance-based measures, segregation measures, centrality measures, entropy measures, and spectrum-related measures, and similarity comparison methods for directed clique complexes and path complexes, based on graph similarity comparison methods, such as structure distances and graph kernels, and, at last, we presented some examples with random digraph models.